 You know, it means a lot to us that we’re well taken care of; it was not easy the first couple of days, but the new people showed us that they care, and it means a lot to us.

 We hope you enjoyed looking at life through a pet’s eyes.
-We have put together a collage of all the pets we have sat for – some have passed on – Caesar, Winston, and Stanley – but they still remain in our hearts.
+We have put together a collage of a few of the pets we have sat for – some have passed on – Caesar, Winston, and Stanley – but they still remain in our hearts.
 We have loved and enjoyed looking after each one of these pets.
 Cats may not require walks or a lot of attention but they love affection and being cuddled – even if it is on their terms.

 The last little puppy, a golden retriever named Tucker, is a new addition to the family who lost Stanley.
 We are looking forward to continuing his training while his family is away on vacation.